Ten Tips to Know When Preparing Venison

 Dry vs. Wet Aging Meat

-Wet aging is often completed after thawing the meat.
+Wet aging often gets done after thawing the meat.
 This is the common way that grocery stores age meat.
-No air must touch the meat once vacuum sealed.
-Once meat is thawed, allow the meat to age by leaving it vacuum packed for up to fourteen days.
+No air must touch the meat after vacuum sealing.
+Once meat is thawed, allow it to age by leaving it vacuum packed for up to fourteen days.

-If you have not adequately aged your venison and need to use it fairly quickly, place unpackaged venison on a cooling rack on the counter and point a fan directly at the venison for about thirty minutes.
+If you have not adequately aged your venison and need to use it fairly quickly, here is another option.
+Place unpackaged venison on a cooling rack on the counter and point a fan directly at the venison for about thirty minutes.
 You will be amazed at how much better your meat will brown and how much more tender your venison will be.